-Effective Jan.
-13, 2020, people seeking an FAA Remote Pilot Certificate (or any type of airman certificate) will have to register on the IACRA website first and obtain an FAA Tracking Number (FTN) before being allowed to schedule the test.
+Drone pilots looking to take their multiple-choice test have to register on the IACRA website first to obtain what’s called an FAA Tracking Number (FTN) before being allowed to schedule the test.

-If you have an existing Remote Pilot Certificate, you actually already have an FAA Tracking Number (FTN) for the Unmanned Aircraft General Test.
-The FTN will allow you to schedule future test dates using an online process instead of having to call the testing center directly like you may have had to do in the past.
+If you already have your Remote Pilot Certificate, you actually have an FAA Tracking Number (FTN) in your existing IACRA account.
+The FTN allows you to schedule future test dates using an online process instead of having to call the testing center directly like you may have had to do in the past.

 Drone pilots with an existing Remote Pilot Certificate can log into their IACRA account where their FTN will be displayed in the top left corner, as shown above.

 Where to Schedule Your Test for a Remote Pilot Certificate / Drone License

 Once you have your FTN, you can register to take your knowledge test (specifically the Unmanned Aircraft – General Test) by going to the following registration and scheduling website operated by PSI Services LLC: https://faa.psiexams.com/FAA/login.

 The test cost is $160, although some test centers may only charge $96 if the testing center is owned by PSI (test provider).
 You will pay for the test when you register online.

 [Need help preparing for the knowledge test and earning your drone license?
 Drone Pilot Ground School offers the #1 test prep course that guarantees you’ll pass the test on your first try!]